allenlin90/programmingLearning/javascriptLearning/javascriptInfo/README.md

 #### Exercise 2 - Filter range
 1. Write a function filterRange(arr, a, b) that gets an array arr, looks for elements between a and b in it and returns an array of them.
 The function should not modify the array.
 It should return the new array.
-1. First approach. `.filter()` takes a function and push the element to a new `Array` if the function returns `true` when iterates the element.
+1. Attemptive solution. `.filter()` takes a function and push the element to a new `Array` if the function returns `true` when iterates the element.
     ```js
     function filterRange(arr, a, b) {
         let list = [];